(Excerpts from a conversation with my friend Mack, very slightly edited for clarity and flow, including getting rid of most of the metaconversation.)

 It isn't the same retreat to what could be published in an academic journal, or to the obligation of a contract.
 But it is kind of like your Titanic analogy.
 Laying out the specific reasons a problem is hard, the normal party lines or grumbling not being sufficient or satisfying, and finding it rude to point out why a problem is hard, especially if it isn't about the outgroup being wrong or misled by satanic forces.

-Ben: OK, so it sounds like your family is nondissociatedly anxious about politics, while mine (at least the men) retreat to dissociatedly identifying with an authority narrative that insists that only "apolitical" knowledge is speakable, and your family more overtly identifies as members of a faction, while mine identifies with abstract shared authority.
+Ben: OK, so it sounds like your family is nondissociatedly anxious about politics, while mine (at least the men) retreats to dissociatedly identifying with an authority narrative that insists that only "apolitical" knowledge is speakable; your family more overtly identifies as members of a faction, while mine identifies with abstract shared authority.